 The brand launched on Kickstarter to get initial funding- tell us how about that process.
 Any words of advice for entrepreneurs looking to use Kickstarter?

-There are, today, numerous options for crowdfunding and as an entrepreneur, you want to go out and find which of the many approaches is best for your particular situation.
+There are, today, numerous options for crowdfunding and as an entrepreneur you want to go out and find which of the many approaches is best for your particular situation.
 When Commodity was initially started, there were only a few crowdfunding options of which Kickstarter was the most popular, so it offered the path of least resistance to test an idea.
-It’s possible that if the Kickstarter community had not embraced the Commodity concept so strongly, it would have never seen its first bottle.
-However, the story unfolded to the reality that Commodity raised three times more than it planned.
-Today, entrepreneurs will find Kickstarter as a great resource but there are also many new funding platforms in the market today and each should be explored diligently.
-You never know who might be watching your Kickstarter campaign.
-Sephora was so amazed with the story that they reached out to send an encouraging message of support before the first Commodity fragrance was even bottled.
+That can be a blessing and a curse.
+For one, you may get to market faster than traditional investor funding which involves more due diligence and expecations, but two, when you get there, you still need to scale up your learning curve on the industry you are servicing and be able to address all the issues and responsibilities that come with accepting funds from others.
+If the Kickstarter community had not existed, Commodity would have never seen the light of day.
+Today, entrepreneurs find Kickstarter as a great resource, but there are also many new funding platforms in the market (Seedrs here in the UK for example) and each should be explored diligently.
+You never know who might be watching your crowdfunding campaign and limitless opportunities can emerge from that exposure.

-We will continually improve the process and make it easier for our fans to test fragrance related products from home.
+We will continually pivot and adapt as demands change; and are now focused on trying to make it easier for people around the world to buy fragrance online.
 You have seen this in other segments whether it is in eyeglasses, or shoes, or men’s razors.
-We also realize that with the right partners and the right approach, we can extend our experience into the traditional retail environment as we have done with Sephora and the Commodity Mix Bar.
+The teams in London and New York that are relaunching Commodity realize that with the right partners and the right approach, the brand can extend our experience into the traditional retail environment.